Item - 2025.PH21.4

 2. City Council request the Board of CreateTO to consider adopting the Toronto Builds Policy Framework described in this report to guide the redevelopment of public land managed by its holding corporations, Build Toronto and Toronto Port Lands Corporation.

-4. City Council direct the Deputy City Manager, Development and Growth Services to report to City Council by the third quarter of 2025 with a proposed delivery and governance framework to implement the policy direction in this report and deliver Toronto Builds Projects, including alignment of mandate, roles, and responsibilities across City Divisions, CreateTO, and Toronto Community Housing Corporation.
+4. City Council direct the Deputy City Manager, Development and Growth Services to report to City Council by the third quarter of 2025 with a proposed delivery and governance framework to implement the policy direction in this report and deliver Toronto Builds Projects, including alignment of mandate, roles, and responsibilities across City Divisions, CreateTO, and Toronto Community Housing Corporation, and in accordance with applicable intergovernmental agreements, funding arrangements and other shared objectives.

 5. City Council direct the Deputy City Manager, Corporate Services and request the Board of CreateTO to direct the Chief Executive Officer, CreateTO, when assessing new development and/or redevelopment opportunities on land owned by the City to first consider inclusion of the site in the Toronto Builds Portfolio to develop and/or co-locate a range of new rental housing while also considering market conditions and other City building priorities.